The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-4-intro_to_sql/practice/README.md

 **Exercise 7: MORE BASIC QUERIES**

-- PostgreSQL Exercises Provides listings of simple SQL Queries.
+- pgexercises.com provides listings of simple SQL Queries.
 Keep your documentation handy.
 - Visit the [exercises](https://pgexercises.com/questions/basic/).
 - Solutions are embedded in the exercise app after you complete a prompt.